adityashejwal16/Customised-Virtual-File-System-CVFS-/README.md

 Customised Virtual File System (CVFS) is a system-level project developed in C language that simulates the internal working of an Operating System’s file management system.

-The project creates a virtual environment where files can be created, accessed, modified, and deleted using internally designed data structures similar to real operating systems such as Linux and Windows.
+The project creates a virtual environment where files can be created, accessed, modified, and deleted using internally designed data structures similar to real operating systems like Linux and Windows.

-CVFS demonstrates core OS concepts including Inodes, File Descriptors, File Tables, Memory Buffers, and Permission Management.
+CVFS demonstrates core OS concepts such as Inodes, File Descriptors, File Tables, Memory Buffers, and Permission Management.

 🎯 Project Objectives

 Understand internal architecture of file systems

-Implement operating system concepts using data structures
+Implement OS concepts using data structures

 Simulate real file handling operations